Be a traveler, not a tourist.

 We are a women’s travel company specializing in small-group exploration and focusing on authentic, local experiences.
 Our trips curate the perfect mix of nature and adventure, amazing food and drink, and local history and art.

-"The world is book and those who do not travel read only one page" St. Augustine
+"The world is a book and those who do not travel read only one page" St. Augustine

 What Makes Us Special